Clinical Practice

 Referrals are accepted from abroad.

-In addition I am Honorary Consultant to Mater Dei Hospital, Malta where I visit once a year (Autumn) and conduct cystic fibrosis and respiratory clinics with a full multidisciplinary team (physiotherapist, nurse specialist and dietitian).
-We also conduct a videoconference clinic in March each year.
+In addition I was Honorary Consultant to Mater Dei Hospital, Malta from 2004-2022 where I visited once a year (Autumn) and conducted cystic fibrosis and respiratory clinics with a full multidisciplinary team (physiotherapist, nurse specialist and dietitian).
+We also conducted a videoconference clinic in March each year.